ritshkr1/task-forge/README.md

 ---

-## Working on Currently:
+## Working on Currently: 20 Nov
 * Edit a task inline or open it in a modal for full details.
 * Highlight the target column while dragging to show exactly where the task will drop.[Done]
 * Show live task counts in each column header.[Done]
-* Add new tasks quickly using a simple input at the bottom of each column.
+* Add new tasks quickly using a simple input at the bottom of each column.[Done]

 ## Core Features (Easy / Foundation)**